abortion in az

 In detailing abortion restrictions around the US, New York Times writer Linda Greenhouse wrote, “Of all these states [imposing restrictions on legal abortion], Arizona wins the prize.”

 Below is a summary of current laws regarding abortion in Arizona, followed by resources and further reading.
-For information about the current legislative session, and a detailed list of laws passed each year, see the Legislative Bill Watch.
+For information about the current legislative session, and a detailed list of laws passed each year, visit the Arizona State Legislature.

 The Abortion Fund of Arizona is dedicated to providing direct assistance to people seeking abortion care in Arizona.
 Your monthly donation will help us maintain a constant flow of support to people in Arizona looking to make the best decisions for their lives and families.